-Venice is yet another of these cities with connotations all their own.
+Venice is yet another of those cities with connotations all its own.
 Is it really that crowded?
 Is it really that beautiful?
 Is it really worth going?

-Well, when it's March, and the sun shines every day, and the temperatures are warm, the answer to all of these questions is all that you could hope for.
+Well, when it's March, and you are lucky enough that the sun shines every day, and the temperatures are warm, the answer to all of these questions is all that you could hope for.

 Venice in March is by no means devoid of tourists, but outside of St. Mark's Square, you'll find plenty of lanes that aren't filled with camera-toting tourists.
 Some people find Venice to be far too touristy for their liking, but I wonder how many who hold that opinion only visit for the day, or only visit the main tourist sites of the city?